jake-b/iPod-HiFi-Tweeters/README.md

 This was not a trivial modification.
 It was a lot of work and involved tooling that most people don't have.
 I guess its possible someone did this following a similar procedure to what I have outlined here.

 One thing that points to it being an Apple prototype: The front fascia is aluminum and it seems like the hole is anodized.
 I intend to use a sharpie to hide the bright aluminum of the inside surface of the cutout.
 If this was the work of a skilled modder, perhaps this is what they did as well?
-Possibly the whole fascia was painted with matte black paint give an even finsih even through the newly cut holes.
+Possibly the whole fascia was painted with matte black paint give an even finish even through the newly cut holes.

 One thing that points to the original reddit one being the work of a skillful modder: It does look to my eye like the fascia around the tweeters is not fully stuck down to the baffle housing.
 Though I guess Apple could have made their prototype using existing parts.